wizwizdev/wizwizxui-timebot/README.md

 <br>

-After the database is created, click on connect
+After the database is created, go to the Database section and click on connect the database you created

 Then click on Connect your application option